universe-10th/chasqui/README.md

 Usage (Custom)
 --------------

-Custom servers can be created without using the Basic Server components and funnels.
+Custom servers can be created without using the Server components and funnels.

 For this to work, invoke `chasqui.Dispatcher` and provide all the callbacks for the different events: